AlbertCayuela/NistalEngine/README.md

 1. Download the latest release from: https://github.com/AlbertCayuela/NistalEngine/releases
 2. Unzip de file
 3. Execute Nistal Engine.exe

-### Innovations!
-- Face Normals: We load model vertices normals.
-But we can load face normals too.
-- Selective gamobject parent: You can select any gameobject in the scene and drop a model into the viewport.
-This gameobject will be its parent.

 ### Credits
 - Albert Cayuela: https://github.com/AlbertCayuela